Dictionary-based LRA#

 Note: the publication in the Frontiers journal was in a special issue with editors that I know and trust, with the intention to start a new journal dedicated to tensors.
 The review process was comparable to that of a medium-level publication venue.
 I would not repeat the experiment, and the editors have since stopped collaboration with Frontiers.

 When decomposing matrices and tensors, a reasonable assumption is that the factor matrices, although unknown, are generated from a known set of templates.
-Let us provide two typical examples.
+Let us provide two typical examples using a simple matrix factorization $Y = AB^T.

-A mathematical formulation that encompasses both these problems, using the Frobenius norm as a metric, is therefore the following:
+An optimization problem that formalizes both these problems, using the Frobenius norm as a metric, writes

-where \(k\) is the known sparsity level of columns of matrix \(X\).
-The minimization over the matrix \(B\) is over a set \(\Omega_B\) that we may adapt so that the above problem covers both tensor decompositions and matrix decompositions.
+where \(k\) is the known sparsity level of columns of the matrix \(X\).
+The matrix \(B\) lives in a set \(\Omega_B\) that we may adapt so that the above problem covers both tensor decompositions and matrix decompositions.
 For instance, by imposing that \(B\) is the Khatri-Rao product of two factor matrices, in the case of order-three CP decomposition.
 Similarly, the constraint set \(\Omega_X\) is used to impose additional constraints on the matrix \(X\), such as elementwise nonnegativity.
 This problem is referred to as the Dictionary-based Low-Rank Approximation (DLRA) in the following.

-One may observe that this minimization problem, in general, is very difficult.
-It is a generalization of sparse coding with \(B\) set to the identity and \(r=1\), so it is NP-hard.
-Moreover, it generalizes matrix factorization problems such as nonnegative matrix factorization when \(D\) is the identity, \(k=m\), and the constraint sets are the nonnegative orthants.
-Even if we know the support of the solution \(X\), i.e., the positions of the nonzeros in the matrix \(X\), one still needs to estimate both the nonzeros in \(X\) and the right-hand-side matrix \(B\), which is challenging [TODO cite Gribonval].
+One may observe that this minimization problem, in general, is difficult.
+It is a generalization of sparse coding, which is obtained when \(B\) is set to the identity and \(r=1\); therefore DLRA is NP-hard.
+Moreover, it generalizes matrix factorization problems such as NMF when \(D\) is the identity, \(k=m\), and the constraint sets are the nonnegative orthants.
+Even if we know the support of the solution \(X\), one still needs to estimate both the nonzeros in \(X\) and the right-hand-side matrix \(B\), which is challenging [Zheng et al., 2023].

-Therefore, to better understand the nature of the solutions to DLRA and to design efficient heuristics to solve this problem, we have studied two particular cases in two different publications:
+Therefore, to better understand the nature of the solutions to DLRA and to design efficient heuristics to solve this problem, we have studied three particular cases in three different publications:

 The special case of 1-sparse DLRA when \(k=1\) [Cohen and Gillis, 2018]

 These first two problems are studied in the following subsections.
-Python packages for running experiments are located in two dedicated repositories, respectively dlra and dlraos-essentials.
+Python packages for running experiments are located in two dedicated repositories: dlra and dlraos-essentials.